Elli AvrRam: Career

 At 17, AvrRam became a member of the Stockholm-based Pardesi Dance Group, and gave dance performances, primarily on Bollywood songs.

 AvrRam has done some acting projects in Sweden, the most noticeable of them is the December 2008 crime drama romance film, Förbjuden Frukt, where she played the role of Selen – the lead character's teen girlfriend.
 The film is set against the backdrop of violent crime, where she falls in love with a boy with a criminal past.

 In 2010, AvrRam participated in Miss Greece beauty contest.
 She also appeared on the Swedish TV-show Gomorron Sverige.

 In September 2012, AvrRam moved to Mumbai on a tourist visa to pursue an acting career in Bollywood.
 About the decision of acting in Hindi movies, she expressed in an interview with N Magazine, "[When] I was 14, I had a TV in my room and watched Devdas which is almost four hours long.
 I didn't move the entire time.
 I thought, 'Wow, I want to act and dance like that.
 I have to do Bollywood movies.'"
-She signed up with a modeling agency and soon got a work visa.
+She signed up with a modelling agency and soon got a work visa.
 The agency helped her getting auditions.
 The first considerable project she managed to get was a TV commercial for Eveready Industries India with the leading Indian actor Akshay Kumar.

 She eventually got her first major breakthrough by bagging a lead role in Saurabh Varma's comedy thriller film Mickey Virus.
 AvrRam recollected, "The photographer who took pictures of me knew a director who was looking for a girl for a lead role.
 I called him and had come to audition for his film."
 She disclosed, "Before I auditioned for Mickey Virus, I asked director to send me the script so I could memorize the words, because I didn't know Hindi yet.
 I was sent four pages of dialogue and there was no one who could tell me how to pronounce certain words.
 At the audition they liked my acting but the accent wasn't right."
 She was shortlisted along with 200 other hopefuls and managed to beat others.
-AvrRam revealed in an interview, "When I told the director that mom worked with Ingmar Bergman, he gave a strong reaction: 'What!?
+AvrRam revealed in an interview, "When I told the director that mum worked with Ingmar Bergman, he gave a strong reaction: 'What!?
 Has she worked with Bergman?'
 They were incredibly impressed."
 For her Bollywood launch, AvrRam has taken formal training in dance form and Hindi pronunciation.
 In this film she plays the role of Kamayani George, the love interest of the character Mickey Virus, played Manish Paul, who is a popular TV host and is making his debut in film industry.
 The film, shot in Delhi, released on 25 October 2013.